 Topics such as; design strategy, user centred design and the commercialisation process familiar to Product Design could also be a design focus that feeds back out to other AUB programmes through a collaborative curriculum, breaking conventional subject boundaries no longer recognised by the industry.
 As the course progresses through each level you will specialise the direction of your design focus, allowing you to join with existing units on other AUB courses.

-what students are doing
+what students will be doing

 “Of the top ten skills you’ll need in 2020 identified by the World Economic Forum, five are design competencies.
 Complex problem solving, critical thinking, creativity, emotional intelligence, and cognitive flexibility are hard to automate skills that will equip our children to tackle the big challenges of tomorrow.